The story so far

 I could only learn so much by myself, I needed people around with similar interests to teach and mentor me.
 My dad told me to go with him see some company — nothing fancy since it was a tour only, or so I thought

 When Marvin (manager at Aan Zee) walked us through the company, it was a real eye opener for me.
 For the first time I saw tech people like me.
-Designers with big screens and programmers with a lot of screens roamed the building.
-That moment I knew this was the place for me.
+And it was next to the beach.
+On that moment I knew this was the place for me.